 The first choice is Open a Recent Project, which lists projects known to the system.
 This choice will be unavailable if there are no such projects.

 You can arrange to have this dialog suppressed (with, for example, the check box near the bottom).
 If this dialog is not displayed, the IDE is started with no current project.
 You can at any time create a new project or open an existing one with File | New Project or File | Open Project.

 If you choose Create a New Project (the third radio button down), you are asked to specify a project directory, where project files will be located.
 The very first time you do this, the Project Parent Directory dialog is displayed, allowing you to choose the parent directory for project directories.
 The default for the project parent directory is C:\allegro-projects.
 After the project parent directory is specified (it applied to all projects), then creating a new project causes this dialog to appear, asking for the project directory for the new project:

 You can accept the default or specify a different directory.
-The project parent directory is stored in the prefs.cl file in the Allegro directory.
-If you delete that file, the next time you create a new project, you will be asked to specify a project parent directory first.
+The project parent directory is stored in the allegro-ide-options.cl file in your home directory (on UNIX) or personal documents directory (on Windows).
+Sometimes it is located in the Allegro directory (where Allegro CL was installed) depending on certain options.
+Wherever it is, if you delete that file, the next time you create a new project, you will be asked to specify a project parent directory first.